mrsfree/mrsfree.github.com/en/fees.md

 ref: pricing
 ---

-I offer a complimentary 30-min “getting to know me" conversation, either via phone or in person.
+I offer a complimentary 30-min <q>getting to know me</q> conversation, either via phone or in person.

 Skype can be arranged if necessary - but I'm not a huge fan of cameras, sorry.